Claude Lightfoot: Legal battles

 Upon taking control of the Illinois Communist Party, he and the party immediately began to face legal threats.
 The first threat was a legislative one in the form of a bill in the Illinois state senate which if passed, would have effectively outlawed the Illinois Communist Party.
 In March 1951 Lightfoot went to the Illinois senate to testify against the bill and ended up being held in contempt of the Senate due to his fiery disposition.
 After this incident, the Bill's sponsor, Senator Paul Broyles demanded to governor Adlai Stevenson and Attorney General Ivan Elliot to have Lightfoot arrested, but they did not comply at this point in time.
 The bill did not end up being passed but this would only mark the beginning of his fight against unjust laws.

 In the late 1940s and early 1950s communist leaders across the country were being arrested and convicted around the country for violating the Smith Act.
-Because of this, in 1951 Claude Lightfoot decided to go underground to hide from the law.
+Because of this, in 1951 Lightfoot decided to go underground to hide from the law.
 After three years underground his run from the law ended when he was arrested by federal authorities on June 26, 1954.
 Like the other communists leaders arrested he was charged under the Smith Act, however his case differed from all under previous cases in that he was arrested under the "membership clause" of the act whereas all other previous indictments were for "conspiring to teach the overthrow of the government by force and violence".
 This means that Lightfoot was being charged simply for being a member of a political party which for the rest of its existence was completely legal.